-Team Project deliverables are identified in the Tentative Schedule Section in this syllabus with the initials TP.
-Notice that partial deliverables (Deliverable 1-6) will be graded as if they were a FINAL submission (vs. a draft).
+Team Project deliverables are identified in the Tentative Schedule Section in this Syllabus with the initials TP.
+Notice that partial deliverables will be graded as if they were a FINAL submission (vs. a draft).
 However, you can incorporate my feedback and submit an improved final version at the end of the semester.
-The Final Deliverable's grade will be adjusted based on peer-peer review
+Remember that Final Deliverable's grade will be adjusted based on peer-peer review.

-Final Presentation
+Final Report